 Commissioned archive projects in the 1990s provided him further opportunities to explore the photographic universe, and in recent years, he has explored the Internet as a source of photographic imagery and display.

 Schmid seldom creates pieces from individual pictures.
 He uses the multi-panel photographic series to chart photography's function as a broadly dispersed social and aesthetic practice running throughout the public and private spheres of modern life.
 Yet the fundamental richness of Schmid’s photographic raw material-along with the sardonic wit he often displays-derails any attempt to read his work as pure social science.
 His artistic preoccupations reveal a close observation of photographic history and a fascination with photographic images themselves in all their bizarre, touching, and conventionalized aspects.

 Joachim Schmid Photoworks 1982 - 2007 is curated by John Weber, Dayton Director of the Tang.
 It is generously funded by a grant from the Andy Warhol Foundation for the Visual Arts, and by Friends of the Tang.
 The exhibition will tour subsequently to the Nederlands Fotomuseum of Rotterdam, the Netherlands, and the Bildmuseet of Umeå, Sweden.
-In conjunction with the exhibition, a major monograph on Schmid's work will be published by the Tang, Photoworks of Britain, and Steidl Press in spring 2007.
+In conjunction with the exhibition, a major monograph on Schmid's work will be published by the Tang, Photoworks of Brighton, and Steidl Press in spring 2007.